kaakaww/scan-configuration/Basic/README.md

 * Udpate your `applicationId` and `env` with the values from the StackHawk Platform.
 * Update the `host` field with the url of your running web app (example: http://localhost:3000)

+For more help configuring Hawkscan, see our [Documentation](https://docs.stackhawk.com/hawkscan).

 ### Running the scanner